flymin/Hackintosh-Thinkpad-X1-Extreme/UPDATES.md

 ## 2019

+## November Updates

+- [20191109] Make new 10.15.1 folder.
+Make iGPU with 2048MB Mem.
+Change model to MacBookPro15,1.
+Use new AppleALC, more stable with BT.
+And other minor update.

 ### October Updates

 - [20191031] Updated to 10.15.1, nothing happens.
 - [20191030] In case you find problem when using AirPods.
 See [known-issue#4](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme#known-issue).
 - [20191021] Figured out how to control cpu fan, see [known-issue#3](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme#known-issue).
 - [20191014] Headphone work unpleasantly. **Re**install ALCPlugFix resolve this issue, see [known-issue#2](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme#known-issue).
 - [20191010] Headphone work unpleasantly.
 Uninstall ALCPlugFix resolve this issue, see [known-issue#2](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme#known-issue).